|About Skywarn||Training Schedule||Become a Spotter||Submit Report||Training Resources|

 NWS Lubbock has developed a series of training videos covering different aspects of severe weather and storm spotting.
-Click on the thumbnail slide to access the video.
-The videos are in Adobe Flash (.flv) format and should be viewable by the majority of browsers and operating systems.
+Click on the thumbnail slides below to access these videos.
+The videos are in Adobe Flash (.flv) format.
 If your system does not recognize the file, you can download one of the free media plugins or players available online.
-Alternatively, below the images are links to high resolution versions of the presentations in mpeg format.
+Alternatively, high resolution mpeg versions are available.
 Please note that these high-resolution videos are quite large (around 200 to 700 megabytes) and may take a while to download depending on the speed of your internet connection.
-A quiz is also in development and is expected to be available in the summer of 2014.

 New for 2014, a quiz is now available to gauge your knowledge of storm spotting!
 This 10-question quiz samples from a collection of 30 different questions in total.
 The quiz operates using Adobe Flash and can be accessed by clicking on the quiz thumbnail below.